All Episodes

 Everyone's kind of laughs when I say that.

-Hey uh uh I hope this bill goes through.
+Hey, I hope this bill goes through.

-Uh I really do.
+I really do.

-Um, I will do that, and I'm hoping I don't have to do it if you want to know the truth.
+Well, I will do that, and I'm hoping I don't have to do it if you want to know the truth.

-I hope I really am.
+I hope so.

-And and and I just just an ideal.
+And just an idea.

-I mean, you maybe you can talk to someone who can make something happen, and and I really believe that if in the last 50 years or the next 50 years, this is the administration that can get something done.
+And I really believe that if in the last 50 years or the next 50 years, this is the administration that can get something done.

 And that's the reason I'm thinking of this.

-Listen, I'm gonna tell you right now, and by the way, that there will be incentives and people are gonna able-bodied people will have to work, and and that's part of the bill, too.
+Listen, I'm going to tell you right now, and by the way, there will be incentives and people are going to, able-bodied people will have to work.

 That's another good provision that's actually in there.

-Ten trillion dollars is a lot of money.
+$10 trillion is a lot of money.

 And Donald Trump took a lot of heat for bringing up the issue of free and fair trade versus reciprocal, and it's their choice.

-They'll be permanent, service workers, no tax on tips, people that put in the extra effort and work overtime.
+Service workers, no tax on tips, people that put in the extra effort and work overtime.

-They're not gonna no tax on overtime.
+They're not going to, no tax on overtime.

 I mean, it's such a blessing for working men and women.

-And the Democratic Party wants to vote against that.
+And the Democratic Party wants to vote against that?

 Okay, good luck with that.